How one Pathstream student pushed past her comfort zone to learn new skills and build a rewarding freelance career.

 During Covid, my job security was stripped away, and my freelancing goals were laid bare.
 I realized that when you’re comfortable you’re not going to accomplish anything.
 You need to push yourself into the unknown to leave where you are now to get to where you want to.

-Kyndall’s advice to current and future Pathtream students is to manage your time wisely and break down the coursework into pieces that you can fit into your schedule.
+Kyndall advises current and future Pathtream students to manage their time wisely and break down the coursework into pieces they can fit into their schedules.
 She recommends that you should see learning a new skill and working full-time as complementary, not competing priorities.
 Apply what you’re learning in courses immediately to your personal career goals.

-At Pathstream, Kyndall was able to use her own company for many of the certificate’s digital marketing projects.
+At Pathstream, Kyndall could use her company for many of the certificate’s digital marketing projects.
 This customization allowed her to knit together her coursework and professional goals.
-As for her fellow aspiring freelancers, Kyndall’s advice is to not wait until you’re ready.
-You will learn from each freelance opportunity you get — every mistake or misstep is a chance to learn and grow as a professional.
+As for her fellow aspiring freelancers, Kyndall’s advice is not to wait until you’re ready.
+You will learn from each freelance opportunity — every mistake or misstep is a chance to learn and grow professionally.